fahad54/Chess-GraduationProject/README.md

 Chess Game
 =====

-Helped in performing architectural decisions to meet all the technical and operational requirements.
+I helped in performing architectural decisions to meet all the technical and operational requirements.
 Performed analysis and design of the problems presented and suggested solutions to build the software.

 I implemented the following parts when I was taking a break from the tech industry.